 IVEY WILLIAMS III

-Pastor Ivey Williams, B.S., earned his in Speech Communications from FSU.
-He is a Counselor/Advisor and Coordinator for the Florida College Preparatory Program (C-PREP) at Florida A & M University, and is ordained in the International Pentecostal Holiness Church and in the Redeemed Christian Church of God (Lagos, Nigeria).
-He is the founding USA coordinator of the Throneroom Trust Prophetic Prayer Ministry of North America.
+Pastor Ivey Williams, B.S., earned his degree in Speech Communications from FSU.
+He is a Counselor/Advisor and Coordinator for the Florida College Preparatory Program (C-PREP) at Florida A & M University, and is ordained in the International Pentecostal Holiness Church, and in The Redeemed Christian Church of God (Lagos, Nigeria).
+He is the founding USA coordinator of The Throneroom Trust Prophetic Prayer Ministry of North America.